How to Get SEO and Paid Search Working Together

 Google maintains that running Google Ad campaigns will not impact your organic keyword rankings.
 Google has repeatedly emphasized that its organic results are not affected by Google Ads, stating that it “does not accept payment to rank pages higher” within its organic results listings.

 Integration is our middle name.* As a vertically integrated digital marketing agency, Oneupweb leverages experienced in-house PPC and SEO experts to deliver a multichannel approach to your organization’s goal.
+Our paid media and SEO solutions are based on research, real-time collaboration, and over 25 years of industry expertise.

 *Technically, our middle name is “up.”